Samaritans works with Network Rail and the wider rail indsutry to reduce suicide opn the railways and to support everyone affected by them.

 - Working with police and health services

-- Three suicide prevention and support conferences
+- Run three suicide prevention and support conferences; and

 - Increased engagement from train operating companies across England, Scotland and Wales year-on-year.